kuerbis/Term-TablePrint-p6/README.md

   * the `Home` key (or `Ctrl-A`) to jump to the first row of the table, the `End` key (or `Ctrl-E`) to jump to the last row of the table.

-With *keep-header* set to `0` the `Return` key closes the table if the cursor is on the header row.

-If *keep-header* is enabled (set to `1` or `2`) and *table-expand* is set to `0`, the `Return` key closes the table if the cursor is on the first row.
+If *table-expand* is set to `0`, the `Return` key closes the table if the cursor is on the first row.

-If *keep-header* and *table-expand* are enabled and the cursor is on the first row, pressing `Return` three times in succession closes the table.
+If *table-expand* is enabled and the cursor is on the first row, pressing `Return` three times in succession closes the table.
 If *table-expand* is set to `1` and the cursor is auto-jumped to the first row, it is required only one `Return` to close the table.

 If the cursor is not on the first row:

   * with the option *table-expand* disabled the cursor jumps to the table head if `Return` is pressed.

   * with the option *table-expand* enabled each column of the selected row is output in its own line preceded by the column name if `Return` is pressed.
 Another `Return` closes this output and goes back to the table output.
-If a row is selected twice in succession, the pointer jumps to the head of the table or to the first row if *keep-header* is enabled.
+If a row is selected twice in succession, the pointer jumps to the first row.

 If the width of the window is changed and the option *table-expand* is enabled, the user can rewrite the screen by choosing a row.